mlavin/django-all-access/README.rst

 --------------------------------------

-If you think you've found a bug or are interested in contributing to this project check out `django-ad-code on Github <https://github.com/mlavin/django-all-access>`_.
+If you think you've found a bug or are interested in contributing to this project check out `django-all-access on Github <https://github.com/mlavin/django-all-access>`_.